ACColin/PhyloJaltoWorkflow/README.md

 ## Format conversion with MVFtools

-Download the file `Pease_etal_SL2.50ch01.vcf.gz` and `gunzip` to obtain the full .vcf file or simply `gunzip` if it is already in your directory.
+Download the file `Pease_etal_SL2.50ch01.vcf.gz` and move it in the `PhyloJaltoWorkflow/` directory. `gunzip` to obtain the full .vcf file.

 If you didn't do so already, clone the MVFtools repo in the same directory as the data.
 ```
 git clone https://github.com/peaselab/mvftools.git
 ```

-My cluster doesn't use a job management system so I run the code in screen mode but if you do, you can imbed the following command in a bash script and specify the job characteristics (the job should be fairly short depending on the power of your cluster max 3h).
+My cluster doesn't use a job management system so I run the code in screen mode but if you do, you can imbed the following command in a bash script and specify the job characteristics (the job is a bit computationaly demending, I would recommand specifying 2h for the walltime).
 Otherwise simply copy/paste and run the following command in screen mode.
 ```
 python3 mvftools/mvftools.py ConvertVCF2MVF --vcf Pease_etal_SL2.50ch01.vcf --out Pease_etal_SL2.50ch01.mvf
 ```